 I have recently started to get addicted to this app/online web tool called Evernote.
 I decided it was finally time to consolidate some of my files stored on Dropbox, Google Drive, my personal file server, and local HD on my laptop.
-We have so many options these days when it comes to digital tools, we start to become overwhelmed with choices and our saved information (our photos, documents, notes, etc.) become time consuming to actually find.
+We have so many options these days when it comes to digital tools, we start to become overwhelmed with choices and our saved information (our photos, documents, notes, etc.) become time-consuming to actually find.
 You don’t know where to find your files, because we don’t actually even know where to start looking.

 I have since started to organize things once again.
-I had gone down the route of using Google+ to have a free online backup of my 60,000+ photos, and when I found that their service had absolutely no tools to manage your photos (no sort feature, search by dimension/filesize, etc.), I decided to move away from the service and simply keep the files on a local hard drive with a offline backup HD of the files.
-I find this works the best.
+I had gone down the route of using Google+ to have a free online backup of my 60,000+ photos, and when I found that their service had absolutely no tools to manage your photos (no sort feature, search by dimension/file size, etc.), I decided to move away from the service and simply keep the files on a local hard drive with an offline backup HD of the files.
+I find this works best.
 With the cheap cost of HDs these days, you can easily store all your files and then periodically take a backup of all your files to another HD and then store that device disconnected from your network and PC.

 You should always keep your data encrypted on these drives as well, in case the drives are ever stolen.
 Truecrypt (although now an abandoned project) was a great tool to encrypt entire disk partitions, keeping your data safe and protected.
-Windows has bitlocker and there are other tools out there.
+Windows has BitLocker and there are other tools out there.
 Be sure to use one of them.

 So I have decided to consolidate all of the files that I do not need access to daily/weekly/monthly from the various cloud services to my hard drive storage.
 There is no need to keep files in the cloud unless you need to access to them 24/7 and often.
 So I guess you can think of services like Dropbox and Google just storing documents that I am currently working on or will use in the near future and then trash.